profezzorn/ProffieOSDocs/config/blades/subbladewithstride.md

 ## SubBladeWithStride usage

-Same as above, but an additional argument of stride length is added like this:
+Same as SubBlade, but with an additional argument of stride length is added like this:

 ```cpp
 SubBladeWithStride(first_led, last_led, stride_length, blade_definition)